Converting SPFx Web Part from JavaScript to React

 Now that we’ve renamed the web part’s Description property to GitHubUserName, we need to do the same to the property that gets passed into the GitHubPage component.

-Typically, your React component will define a I[ComponentName]Props
+Typically, your React component will define a I[ComponentName]Props to store properties, and a I[ComponentName]State to store the component’s state.

-By default, the Yeoman generator will have created the IGitHubBadgeProps
+By default, the Yeoman generator will have created the IGitHubBadgeProps interface for you, which should be placed in the src\webparts\gitHubBadge\components\IGitHubBadgeProps.ts file.

 Because I learned React from reading the Office UI Fabric code, and they already have awesome Coding Style, React and TypeScript guidelines, I tend to follow their standards.

-In Office UI Fabric, they often group all types related to a component in a file called [ComponentName].types.ts
+In Office UI Fabric, they often group all types related to a component in a file called [ComponentName].types.ts.

-You don’t have to do this, but I prefer to do the same by storing both my I[ComponentName]Props
+You don’t have to do this, but I prefer to do the same by storing both my I[ComponentName]Props and I[ComponentName]State interfaces in the same file called [ComponentName].types.ts.

-by selecting the file in the Visual Studio Code explorer pane and hitting F2
+In this case, I’ll just rename the IGitHubBadgeProps.ts to GitHubBadge.types.ts by selecting the file in the Visual Studio Code explorer pane and hitting F2 then typing GitHubBadge.types.ts followed by ENTER.

-We’ll add the IGitHubBadgetState
+We’ll add the IGitHubBadgetState interface later.

-For now, though, let’s open the newly renamed GitHubBadge.types.ts
+For now, though, let’s open the newly renamed GitHubBadge.types.ts file and find the following line in the IGitHubBadgeProps interface:

 description: string;

-by using the trusty F2
+and rename the description property to gitHubUserName by using the trusty F2 rename shortcut.

-If all goes well, you’ll notice that both src\webparts\gitHubBadge\GitHubBadgeWebPart.ts
+If all goes well, you’ll notice that both src\webparts\gitHubBadge\GitHubBadgeWebPart.ts and src\webparts\gitHubBadge\components\GitHubBadge.tsx will update where they refer to the description property to point to the new gitHubUserName property.

 So far, I haven’t used any of Eric’s code.